Anubhavick/Dictionary-spell-checker/README.md

 Enter choice: 1
 Enter word to check: hello
-✓ 'hello' is spelled correctly! ✓
+'hello' is spelled correctly!

 Enter choice: 1
 Enter word to check: helo
-✗ 'helo' is NOT found in the dictionary.
+'helo' is NOT found in the dictionary.

-💡 Suggestions:
+Suggestions:
-  → hello
+  -> hello
-  → help
+  -> help
-  → held
+  -> held

 Enter choice: 2
 Enter new word to add: helo
-✓ 'helo' added to dictionary and saved to file! ✓
+'helo' added to dictionary and saved to file!

 Enter choice: 4
-👋 Goodbye!
+Goodbye!
 Exiting...
 ```

 ---

-## 🌐 Web App Usage
+## Web Application Usage

 ### Setup